thorenscientific/documentation/docs/eval/user-guide/help-and-support.rst

 got.
 By doing so you enable us to provide you precise and detailed answers in a timely manner.

-Before asking questions please also take the time to check if somebody else already asked the same question and already got an answer.
+Before asking questions, **please also take the time to check if somebody else already asked the same question and already got an answer**.
 Please make sure you ask in these forums.
 EngineerZone is a big place, with lots of places to post questions, and it's possible to ask a question in the wrong place, where no one familiar with these boards/parts/software monitors things, and it will go unanswered forever.
 Don't get mad if this happens.
 The problem is between the chair and the keyboard (you).
-If you are posting in the right place, and the question is unanswered for a few working days, please bump the thread (we are human, and sometimes miss things).
+If you are posting in the right place, and the question is unanswered for a few working days, please bump the thread (we, humans, are replying to the threads after all, and sometimes miss things).

 HDL / Hardware Questions
 -------------------------------------------------------------------------------